riddleme/capstone-python/README.md

 ## Progress & Completion

-You should fork this project and work exclusively in the `python/` folder.
+You should fork this project to work.
 We expect you to compose four scripts:

 - `grab-stations.py` as described above.
 - `grab-forecast.py` as described above.
-- `test-grab-stations.py` with appropriate unit tests to make sure functions work as they should.
+- `test-grab-stations.py` with appropriate unit tests to make sure functions work as they should (if you used test-driven development).
-- `test-grab-forecast.py` with appropriate unit tests to make sure functions work as they should.
+- `test-grab-forecast.py` with appropriate unit tests to make sure functions work as they should (if you used test-driven development).